 What’s the Difference Between Cluster Flies and House Flies?

 Cluster flies are slightly larger than house flies and a bit darker.
 House flies are typically more active, flying and buzzing all over the place, while cluster flies tend to be a bit slow.
 Cluster flies are primarily found outdoor and will try to find their way into your home to hibernate in the colder months.
 Cluster flies love to gather around windows and doors.
 House flies on the other hand are found inside your house, especially in and around garbage cans or unattended, discarded food such as meat, fruit or vegetables.

 How Do I Get Rid of House Flies

 Whether you have house flies or fruit flies, it is important to keep your house clean.
 Food left out on counters, open trash cans, and dog food can attract flies to your home.
+Flies love to lay eggs in decomposing fruits and vegetables.
 It’s also important to make sure the area around your house is clean.
 Flies also hate basil, lavender, and mint.
 So keep these plants around your house or your kitchen to get rid of flies naturally.

 Don’t just focus inside either.
 Your yard can attract flies that eventually make their way into your house.
-Be sure to keep garbage cans covered and away from your house when they are full.
+Be sure to keep garbage cans and rotten fruits and vegetables covered and away from your house when they are full.
 Also, pick up after your pets.
 Even though it is out in your yard, it is bringing those pesky flies closer and closer to your home.